A leave of absence can be requested up to the last day of the second week of classes in a semester.

 Your courses will be removed from your transcript.
 A notation of the dates of your leave of absence will be posted to your transcript.

 The first step is to have a conversation with your academic advisor.
 Your advisor can explain the pros and cons of taking a leave.
 Then, you should apply for a leave of absence in Albert by selecting “leave of absence” under the academics tab, indicating that your leave is for personal or financial reasons.
-Finally, you should complete and submit the Leave of Absence Request form.
+You will receive an email and link to a Google form.
+Fill out this form in order for your leave to be processed.
 Once your leave has been approved, you will receive a formal letter of acknowledgment.

 There are several steps to requesting a medical leave of absence.

-3. You should complete and submit the Leave of Absence Request form.
+2. After your request is entered in Albert, you receive an email and link to a Google form.
+Fill out this form in order for your leave to be processed.
 If you are requesting a medical leave for the current semester after the first two weeks of classes, you should submit instead the Medical Withdrawal Request form.

-4. For a medical leave of absence for psychological reasons, you must have an assessment by a counselor in Counseling & Wellness Services.
-You can make an appointment for an assessment by calling 212-998-4780.
-For a leave of absence for physical reasons, you should contact the Student Health Center at 212-443-1000.
+3. For a medical leave of absence for psychological reasons, you must have an assessment by a counselor in Counseling & Wellness Services.
+You can make an appointment for an assessment by calling 212-998-4780 or emailing email@example.com.
+For a leave of absence for physical reasons, please refer to this form for further instructions or contact the SHC at 212-443-1000.

 There are no fees assessed for a leave of absence.
 However, students taking leaves after the first day of classes are subject to the University’s standard tuition refund schedule.
 For this reason, it is best to submit the request in Albert before the first day of classes.